How to Delete a Text Box in Word

 3. Once all the desired text boxes are selected, press the Delete key.

-Method 3: Deleting Text Boxes That Are Grouped
+Method 3: Deleting Grouped Objects and Text Boxes

-Sometimes, text boxes might be grouped with other objects.
+Grouped objects can include text boxes along with other items.
 Here’s how to delete a text box in such a scenario:

 2. Right-click the group and choose “Ungroup” from the context menu.